Boundary Degeneracy of Topological Order: Topological Order and Trivial Order

-{\bf\emph{Definitions of Topological Order}}--- Now let us ask a fundamental question: what is topological order?
-We realize the original definition of degenerated ground states on a higher genus Riemann surface can be transplanted to degenerated ground states on a cylinder with two boundaries.
-For a non-chiral fully-gapped-boundary state, we define: {\it the state is intrinsic topological order, if it has degenerated ground states ( at least for certain boundary gapping conditions) on a cylinder}.
-The {\it at least} statement is due to $\GSD\leq \sqrt{|\det K|}$, only the same boundary conditions on two sides gives $\GSD=\sqrt{|\det K|}$.
-Similarly, {\it the state is trivial order or} SPT, {\it if it has a unique ground state on a cylinder for any boundary gapping condition}.
+Now let us ask a fundamental question: what is topological order?
+For a 2D bulk state with non-chiral fully-gapped boundary modes, we realize the original definition of degenerated ground states on a higher genus Riemann surface\cite{{Wen:1995qn},{Wen:1989zg}} can be transplanted to degenerated ground states on an annulus with two boundaries.
+We define: \emph{For a non-chiral fully-gapped system on the boundary and in the bulk, without symmetry and without symmetry-breaking, the state is an intrinsic topological order if it has degenerated ground states ( at least for certain boundary gapping conditions) on an annulus}.
+For Abelian topological orders described by Abelian Chern-Simons theory, the ``\emph{at least}'' statement is due to $\GSD\leq \sqrt{|\det K|}$, only the same boundary condition on two sides of an annulus gives $\GSD=\sqrt{|\det K|}$.

+Similarly, without symmetry and without symmetry-breaking, \emph{the state is trivial order without topological order, if it has a unique ground state on an annulus with two gapped boundaries, for any boundary gapping condition}.

+On the other hand, with symmetry, for 2D SPT order, the edge modes cannot be gapped without breaking the symmetry.
+If the edge modes of SPT order are fully gapped by breaking the symmetry, then there can be $\GSD \geq 1$ on an annulus due to the symmetry-breaking degenerate ground states.